Interest-Only Vs Repayment Mortgage

 The primary benefit of an interest-only mortgage is that your monthly payments will be much lower, as you are only paying the interest and nothing towards the capital.
 This can be useful in situations where you have a plan in place to pay off the capital in the long term, such as a buy-to-let investment or a plan to downsize in retirement and use the proceeds to pay off the original mortgage.

-The lower monthly repayments can make budgeting easier, but don’t forget that you will need a repayment vehicle in place and this could mean paying into savings or investments alongside the mortgage.
+The lower monthly repayments can make budgeting easier but don’t forget that you will need a repayment vehicle, which could mean paying into savings or investments alongside the mortgage.

-While the monthly payments on a capital repayment mortgage are significantly higher, you benefit from reducing the capital loan amount as you go and therefore bringing down the overall cost of the mortgage over its lifetime.
-A repayment mortgage also cuts out any of the risks associated with your repayment vehicle.
+While the monthly payments on a capital repayment mortgage are significantly higher, you benefit from reducing the capital loan amount as you go, bringing down the overall cost of the mortgage over its lifetime.
+A repayment mortgage also eliminates any risks associated with your repayment vehicle.

 When is it better to have interest-only over capital repayment?